The Top 5 Reasons We Hear People Say Why They Can’t Go To Treatment

 2. I Don’t Have Time With My Busy Schedule

 Back in the day, when the only option was a 30 to 90 day stay at a residential rehab, addicts and alcoholics had no choice other than to go away for treatment.
 Thankfully that isn’t the case any more.
-CAST Centers offers a variety of treatment options: day treatment IOP and PHP, evening LUNA IOP, Custom Outpatient, Best Self Coaching, and Aftercare.
+CAST Treatment Centers offers a variety of treatment options: day treatment IOP and PHP, evening LUNA IOP, Custom Outpatient, Best Self Coaching, and Aftercare.
 There are in person and online rehab programs, and everything can be tailored made to fit the most rigorous schedule.
 As a highly qualified Joint Commission Accredited program CAST precisely matches each client with a distinct and effective individual program of recovery.
 CAST prides itself in continually evolving and diversifying its approach to treatment in order to offer a wide array of therapeutic solutions.

 3. Treatment Doesn’t Work For Me